Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TSC

 The effective ``on-site'' symmetry on the 1D block labeled by $\tau_{1}$ is $\mathbb{Z}_3$ by 3-fold rotation symmetry acting internally.
-Hence the candidate 1D block-states are classified by group supercohomology (\ref{2-supercohomology}) with twisted cocycle condition (\ref{2-twisted}) \cite{special,general1,general2}, and $G_{\mathrm{1D}}=\mathbb{Z}_3$.
+Hence the candidate 1D block states are classified by group supercohomology (\ref{2-supercohomology}) with twisted cocycle condition (\ref{2-twisted}) \cite{special,general1,general2}, and $G_{\mathrm{1D}}=\mathbb{Z}_3$.
 For 1D blocks $\tau_{1,2}$, $\mathcal{H}^2(\mathbb{Z}_3,\mathbb{Z}_2)=0$, hence the spin of fermions is irrelevant.
-Eqs. (\ref{2-supercohomology}) and (\ref{2-twisted}) indicate that the only possible nontrivial 1D block-state is Majorana chain characterized by nonzero $n_0$ in Eq. (\ref{2-supercohomology}).
+Eqs. (\ref{2-supercohomology}) and (\ref{2-twisted}) indicate that the only possible nontrivial 1D block state is Majorana chain characterized by nonzero $n_0$ in Eq. (\ref{2-supercohomology}).

 Consider the Majorana chain decorations on 1D blocks $\tau_1$, as indicated in Fig. \ref{tau1} that leaves 8 dangling Majorana zero modes $\gamma_j$ and $\gamma_j'$ ($j=1,2,3,4$).
 The symmetry properties of these Majorana zero modes under 3-fold rotation are: